polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

 sysctl -a | grep 'kernel.numa_balancing'
 ```

-If you successfully deactivated NUMA balancing, the predecing command should return `0`.
+If you successfully deactivated NUMA balancing, the preceding command should return `0`.

 ### Spectre and Meltdown Mitigations

 Spectre and Meltdown are well-known vulnerabilities in modern CPUs that exploit speculative execution to access sensitive data.
 These vulnerabilities have been patched in recent Linux kernels, but the mitigations can slightly impact performance, especially in high-throughput or containerized environments.

 If your security needs allow it, you may selectively deactivate specific mitigations for performance gains.
 The Spectre V2 and Speculative Store Bypass Disable (SSBD) for Spectre V4 apply to speculative execution and are particularly impactful in containerized environments.
-Deactivating them can help regain performance if your environment doesn’t require these security layers.
+Deactivating them can help regain performance if your environment doesn't require these security layers.

 To selectively deactivate the Spectre mitigations, update the `GRUB_CMDLINE_LINUX_DEFAULT` variable in your /etc/default/grub configuration: